japaneseTemmie/UndertaleRemap/README.md

-Simple undertale remap script.
+# Simple UNDERTALE remap script.

 - Adds W, A, S, D controls instead of arrow keys.
-- Also remaps Z and X to M and N
+- Remaps Z and X to M and N

+# Extending the program

 To add custom keymaps simply edit the hashmap accordingly.
 For example: